Your party + rain + kids = omg it actually wasn’t that bad!

 The invitation asked all the guests to bring empty cardboard boxes.
 That’s it.
 No gifts, no food.
 Just empty boxes.
 And this was back before Amazon so I can’t imagine how rad this would be to pull off now!

-Each parent was handed a giant roll of tape and a pair of scissors, and the children were handed crayons.
+Each parent was handed a giant roll of tape and scissors, and the children were handed crayons.
 While the parents built (it was hilarioussssss to see them get so creative!), the children colored in the windows, doors, and gorgeous scribbly wall accents. ❤️

-By the end, this party had built a castle that was so elaborate that the family left it up for their children to play with for days afterward.
-Not only is that one rockin’ birthday gift for them, but the rain didn’t let up so they never ran out of indoor playtime ideas!
+By the end, this party had built a castle so elaborate that the family left it up for their children to play with for days afterward.
+Not only is that one rockin’ birthday gift for them, but the rain didn’t let up, so they never ran out of indoor playtime ideas!

 Shameless self-promotion here.
 Here’s the thing.
 Hiring a kids entertainer to keep the children busy for you is just so easy.
 You don’t have to do anything.
 They walk in.
 The children are stoked.
 The pictures are adorable.
 And you get to drink wine.
 Bam.

-But here is when *not* to hire an entertainer for an indoor party…don’t do it if you have too many other activities you’re trying to pull off at the same time.
-Trying to compete with Frozen playing on TV, gingerbread house candy being consumed, and a rented rack of kids’ costumes being ransacked is a bad, bad idea.
+But here is when *not* to hire an entertainer for an indoor party: Don’t hire one if you have too many other activities you’re trying to pull off at the same time.
+Why?
+Because trying to compete with Frozen playing on TV, gingerbread house candy being consumed, and a rented rack of kids’ costumes being ransacked is a bad, bad idea.
 Ask me how I know this.
-I’m still trying to forget that one.

-A few years ago, I knocked on the door of the party I was hired for, and when the mom answered the door, she asked me to ‘crawl through the cave of sparkles’.
-They had turned their entire house into an obstacle course, and that was the start of it (a few sheets draped over chairs with a disco ball/flashlight set up inside).
+A few years ago, I knocked on the door of the party I was hired for, and when the mom answered, she asked me to ‘crawl through the cave of sparkles’.
+They had turned their entire house into an obstacle course, and that was the start (a few sheets draped over chairs with a disco ball/flashlight set up inside).

 The children waiting for me on the other side had expressions that looked pretty much like that picture up there.
 Every single time a parent popped out the other side, they melted into giggles.